Driver licence in New Zealand: Overview

-The New Zealand driver licence allows the holder to drive specified vehicles with or without restrictions on public roads.
+The New Zealand driver licence allows the holder to drive specified vehicles with or without restrictions on public roads and in public places.
 Upon passing the respective test for each stage of the system, the successful applicant is given a temporary paper licence to begin driving immediately while their permanent licence is printed and sent to them by post.
 The permanent licence contains a unique identifying number, date of birth and photograph of the holder.
 Drivers must carry their licence at all times while driving.
 If they fail to do so they may face an instant fine.

-New Zealand driver's licences are issued by the NZ Transport Agency.
+New Zealand driver licences are issued by Waka Kotahi, the NZ Transport Agency.

-From 1925 local authorities issued driver licences, which were renewed each year when a completely new licence was issued.
+From 1925, local authorities issued driver licences, which were renewed each year when a completely new licence was issued.
 When the Ministry of Transport took over driver licensing, renewal was five-yearly from 1953 and a coupon was fastened inside the book at every renewal.

-Apart from passports and a special-purpose 18+ card, a photo driver's licence is the only legal form of identification for buying alcohol, tobacco and fireworks in New Zealand.
+Apart from passports and a special-purpose 18+ card, a photo driver licence is the only legal form of identification for buying alcohol, tobacco and fireworks in New Zealand.